Not sure if GBC Food Services is right for you?

 Potential Mitigations

-- Speaking with the earliest franchisees from the Item 20 list is critical to gauge the quality of support during this transition period.
+- Speaking with the earliest franchisees in the system is crucial to understand their experience with the evolving support structure.

 Possible Fad Business